cwmauze/aviation-obstacle-kml-tool/readme.md

-# KML Obstacle Overlay Generator
+# Aviation Obstacle .KML Overlay Generator

 A lightweight, browser-based tool to generate custom KML obstacle overlays for ForeFlight, Google Earth, and other Electronic Flight Bags (EFBs) that support KML imports.